nesquikm/rethink_poc/memory-bank/systemPatterns.md

 ### Data Flow
 1. User inputs a message via the React-based Chat component
-2. The message is sent to the Next.js API route
+2. The message is sent to the Next.js API route along with conversation history (filtered to include only selected responses)
 3. The API route makes parallel requests to all configured AI models
-4. Each model generates a response
+4. Each model generates a response using the conversation context
 5. Each model evaluates all responses through a voting mechanism
 6. All responses and voting results are returned to the frontend
-7. The frontend displays the responses, highlighting the winner
+7. The frontend groups responses by conversation turn and displays them in a tabbed interface
+8. The winning response tab is active by default, but users can switch between tabs (only for the latest turn)
+9. Selected responses are tracked and locked for previous turns, maintaining conversation integrity

 ## Key Technical Decisions